 For example, one cup of diced watermelon contains about 12.3mg of Vitamin C, according to the USDA food database.
 Your guinea pig will likely eat about a third of this amount per serving, working out to just over 4mg of Vitamin C.

-Guinea pigs need an average of 10-30mg of this vitamin per day, so watermelon makes a bit of a dent in this requirement.
-However, it’s a good idea to feed higher Vitamin C foods as well, such as kale or yellow bell peppers.
+Guinea pigs need an average of 10-30mg of this vitamin per day, so watermelon makes a small dent in this requirement.
+However, it’s a good idea to feed higher Vitamin C foods as well, such as kale, cauliflower, guava fruit, or bell peppers.

 Watermelon also contains smaller amounts of vitamin B6, vitamin B1, copper, pantothenic acid, and biotin.